-Arithmetic in its usual treatment is by no means an expression of the finite point of view but depends essentially upon additional principles of inference.
-We see us therefore confronted with the task of justifying the application of those principles which transcend finite thinking by means of a consistency proof if we want to keep arithmetic in its current form while acknowledging the demands of the finite point of view with respect to evidence. [order of subclauses changed] If such a proof of the consistency of customary ways of inference in arithmetic would be successful we would also have the guarantee that the results of these ways of inference could never be refuted by a finite determination or finite reflection; for finite methods are included in ordinary arithmetic, and a finite refutation of an assertion proved by ordinary means of arithmetic would therefore indicate a contradiction within ordinary arithmetic.
+Arithmetic in its usual treatment is by no means an expression of the finite point of view, but depends essentially upon additional principles of inference.
+We see us therefore confronted with the task of justifying the application of those principles which transcend finite thinking by means of a consistency proof, if we want to keep arithmetic in its current form while acknowledging the demands of the finite point of view with respect to evidence.
+If such a proof of the consistency of customary ways of inference in arithmetic would be successful, we would also have the guarantee that the results of these ways of inference could never be refuted by a finite determination or finite reflection; for finite methods are included in ordinary arithmetic, and a finite refutation of an assertion proved by ordinary means of arithmetic would therefore indicate a contradiction within ordinary arithmetic.

 We return then to the problem raised in § 1.
-It remains to answer the question from which the considerations of this paragraph began: whether instead of using the formalization of inferences to prove the impossibility of a contradiction arising in arithmetic, we couldn't more easily found all of arithmetic directly without additional assumptions and make that proof of impossibility superfluous.
+It remains to answer the question from which the considerations of this chapter began: whether instead of using the formalization of inferences to prove the impossibility of a contradiction arising in arithmetic, we couldn't more easily found all of arithmetic directly without additional assumptions and make that proof of impossibility superfluous.

-The answer to this ["question" deleted] is for one part positive, for the other negative.
-The investigations of Kronecker and Brouwer [sc] have shown what is involved in the possibility of a direct finite founding arithmetic to an extend sufficient for practical applications.
+The answer to this is for one part positive, for the other negative.
+The investigations of KRONECKER and BROUWER have shown what is involved in the possibility of a direct finite founding arithmetic to an extent sufficient for practical applications.

-Kronecker [sc] was the first to insist on the requirements of the finite point of view; he intended to eliminate completely non-finite modes of inference from mathematics.
+KRONECKER was the first to insist on the requirements of the finite point of view; he intended to eliminate completely non-finite modes of inference from mathematics.
 He reached his aim in the theory of algebraic numbers and number fields.
-[Footnote added]5 Sticking to the finite point of view is possible in this case in such a way that nothing essential of theorems or methods of proof has to be given up.
+Sticking to the finite point of view is possible in this case in such a way that nothing essential of theorems or methods of proof has to be given up.

-As Kronecker's [sc] presentation of the problem was completely rejected for a long time.
-In more recent times Brouwer [sc] set himself the task of founding arithmetic independently of the law of the excluded middle and developed considerable parts of analysis and set theory in terms of this program.
-[Footnote added]6 Of course, in using this procedure essential theorems have to be given up and considerable complications in the forming of concepts have to be accepted.
+KRONECKER's presentation of the problem was completely rejected for a long time.
+In more recent times BROUWER set himself the task of founding arithmetic independently of the law of the excluded middle and developed considerable parts of analysis and set theory in terms of this program.
+Of course, in using this procedure essential theorems have to be given up and considerable complications in the forming of concepts have to be accepted.

-The methodological standpoint of "Intuitionism" which BROUWER [sc for names] makes fundamental constitutes a certain extension of the finite position insofar as BROUWER permits the introduction of the assumption that an inference or a proof is given even though the intuitive nature of the inference or proof is not determined.
-For example, from BROUWER's point of view assertions of the following forms are permissible: "if on the assumption that $\mathfrak A$ the sentence $\mathfrak B$ holds, then $\mathfrak C$ holds too" or also "the assumption that $\mathfrak A$ is refutable leads to a contradiction" or in BROUWER's words: "the absurdity of $\mathfrak A$ is absurd").
+The methodological standpoint of "Intuitionism," which BROUWER makes fundamental constitutes, a certain extension of the finite position insofar as BROUWER permits the introduction of the assumption that an inference or a proof is given even though the intuitive nature of the inference or proof is not determined.
+For example, from BROUWER's point of view assertions of the following forms are permissible: "if on the assumption that $\mathfrak{A}$ , the sentence $\mathfrak{B}$ holds, then $\mathfrak{C}$ holds too" or also "the assumption that $\mathfrak{A}$ is refutable leads to a contradiction" or in BROUWER's words: "the absurdity of $\mathfrak{A}$ is absurd."